 Credit builder loans help people with no credit establish their credit history and give borrowers with bad credit the opportunity to improve their scores.
 These loans have low principals, generally between $500 and $1,000.
 Most of these loans have easy requirements, even if you have bad credit.
 Some credit builder lenders will not run a credit check before giving you one of these loans.
 Credit builder lenders know you’re getting this loan because you want to improve a bad score or start building credit for the first time.

 You can repay most of these loans over 6-24 month time frames, depending on the lender and the loan term you select.
-The lender will report your payment activity to the credit bureaus, giving you an easy path to building good payment history.
+The lender will report your payment activity to the credit bureaus, giving you an easy path to building a good payment history.

 Become an Authorized User on Someone Else’s Credit Card